 Accepting referrals from other healthcare providers such as local G.P's, the Pain Clinic, Occupational Health, Nightingale House Hospice, Wrexham, osteopaths and the cardiac rehabilitation clinic has created a reciprocal relationship, demonstrating to students the importance of a multi-disciplinary approach to health.

 All clinical supervision is carried out by appropriately qualified staff who are also members of the current programme team.

-Staff/Student ratios for clinical supervision meet the PSRB requirements.
-These are as follows
+Staff/Student ratios for clinical supervision will meet any stipulated PSRB requirements.